 - It’s instantaneous.
 Twitter gives you near-instant updates on news and information you need to know.

 Though it’s a less common choice for lawyers and law firms, a YouTube channel gives you the opportunity to share video content with subscribers.
-Video content makes it easy to showcase your personality for viewers, helping people feel they “know you” before they’ve met you—which can make potential clients feel more comfortable.
+Video makes it easy to showcase your personality to viewers, helping them feel like they “know you” before they’ve met you—which can make potential clients feel more comfortable.

 - You’re able to make high-quality content.
 Your production, titles, video quality, and lighting should all look clean and professional.

-- You have a strong on-camera personality.
+- You have a strong on-camera presence.
 If you’re creating videos where you speak to the camera, you should be comfortable being on camera.

-Because Instagram is image- and video-centered, it’s important to assess if your practice area agrees with the type of content you can post on the platform.
-For those in consumer-focused areas of law, it’s a great way to connect on an individual level.
+Yet, for those in consumer-focused areas of law, like personal injury, it’s a great way to connect on an individual level.
 For larger firms focused on business clients, Instagram might be better suited to marketing yourself as a great place to work to attract top talent.

 For many lawyers, Instagram is the platform to use in order to humanize yourself and your firm.
 Posting content related to your lifestyle, work in the community, and firm life can showcase a positive persona.

-Things to remember when maintaining a professional Instagram page as a lawyer?
+Things to remember when maintaining a professional Instagram page as a law firm?

-- Make your content easy to find by using hashtags and location tagging when appropriate (For example, you can location tag yourself in your office.)
+- Make your content easy to find.
+Use hashtags and location tagging when appropriate (for example, you can location tag yourself in your office.)

-- Post high-quality photos that convey a polished, professional image.
+- Post high-quality photos.
+Be sure to convey a polished, professional image.

-- Be extra careful when posting not to violate any ethics guidelines, and never accidentally break confidentiality with your client’s information (For example, don’t post a behind-the-scenes image of your office where client documents are visible on your computer screen).
+- Be careful not to violate ethics guidelines.
+And, never accidentally break confidentiality with your client’s information (for example, don’t post a behind-the-scenes image of your office where client documents are visible on your computer screen).

-Set goals, make a plan, and stick to it—by being consistent and active on social media, you’re more likely to engage with potential clients, and to increase your law firm’s business.
+When building a law firm marketing strategy, effective social media management is crucial.
+Set goals, make a plan, and stick to it—by being consistent and active on social media, you’re more likely to engage with your target audience and increase your law firm’s business.